Bluebeard-1972

 Grade: A-

 My expectations of Bluebeard (1972) were of a late-night foray into the world of weird horror.
-The story is loosely based on a French folktale of a nobleman with a curious wife forbidden from entering a mysterious room.
-I was anticipating an entertaining experience but nothing more.
+The story is loosely based on a French folktale about a nobleman with a curious wife, forbidden to enter a mysterious room.

-He hides their remains in a secret refrigerated room and Anne stumbles upon their corpses.
+He hides their remains in a secret refrigerated room, and Anne stumbles upon their corpses.
 Now, she must escape his clutches to avoid becoming his next victim.

 In the comical form, the actress plays a slutty nun.